-Each organisation involved is passionate about working in partnership in Trafford to support residents living in poverty and ultimately end poverty in the borough.
-Although each organisation has their own vision and programmes for reducing poverty, it is recognised by partners that working together we can have a greater impact.
-The importance of listening to lived experience has been felt by all partners in their full support of our Trafford Poverty Truth Commission, and this strategy aims to put their recommendations at the fore of the work we do."
-Councillor James Wright, Executive Member Housing and Advice.
+Each organisation involved is passionate about The Poverty Truth Commission was formed of working in partnership in Trafford to support Commissioners who are residents of Trafford residents living in poverty and ultimately and have lived experience of poverty, and of end poverty in the borough.
+Although leaders from the public, private and voluntary each organisation has their own vision sectors in the borough.
+Throughout their and programmes for reducing poverty, it is yearlong project they have worked collectively recognised by partners that working together to form relationships, explore the causes of we can have a greater impact.
+The importance poverty and its effects, and to develop their of listening to lived experience has been felt by ideas for how we can come together as a all partners in their full support of our Trafford community to tackle poverty, through sharing Poverty Truth Commission, and this strategy their experience of navigating systems. aims to put their recommendations at the fore of the work we do."
+Councillor James Wright, Implementing the PTC recommendations Executive Member Housing and Advice.